On-site kitchen inspection

 Who this is for

-Built for everyone who has to live with the kitchen after closing
+Built for everyone who has to live with the kitchen after they commit

-Independent operators evaluating a second-generation restaurant space and want a third-party read on what the prior operator left behind.
+Independent operators evaluating a second-generation restaurant space who want a third-party read on what the prior operator left behind — before the as-is clause makes it theirs.

 Franchisees & multi-location groups

-Operators expanding into the DMV who need a consistent compliance baseline across every site before signing.
+Operators expanding into the DMV who need a consistent inspection baseline across every site before committing.

 Property managers & brokers